 2GR Wagyu’s paddock-to-plate beef export enterprise boasts one of the largest Wagyu herds in the world.
+This is a 60th Australian Export Awards winner case study.

 Wagyu beef’s taste, tenderness and famed marbling make it highly sought after globally.
 As the owner of one of the world’s largest Wagyu herds, 2GR is a leading exporter of this prized beef.